 It’s easy to fall in love with narcissists.
-Their charm, talent, success, beauty, and charisma cast a spell, along with compliments, scintillating conversation, and even apparent interest in you.
+Their charm, talent, success, and charisma cast a spell, along with their compliments, scintillating conversation, and even apparent interest in you.
 Perhaps you were embarrassed when your mate cut in front of the line or shuddered at the dismissive way he or she treated a waitress.
-Once hooked, you have to contend with their demands, criticisms, and self-centeredness.
-The relationship revolves around them.
-You’re expected to meet their needs when needed, and are dismissed when not.
+But once hooked, you have to contend with their demands, criticisms, and self-centeredness.
+The relationship revolves around them; you’re expected to meet their needs when needed, and are dismissed when not.

 What It’s Like

 In the beginning, you were delighted to be in the narcissist’s aura.
 Now you’re tense and drained from unpredictable tantrums, attacks, and unjustified indignation at imaginary slights.
 You begin to doubt yourself, worry what he or she will think, and become as pre-occupied with the narcissist as he or she is with him or herself.